ipratiklathiya/pra_Lathiya_WEB601Assignments_MyFavouriteSongs-/Pratik.md

 changed the border of the Content-Card's tag when i hover over it, and set the border back to what it originally was (before the hover) when i hover away, if the content card is the first or last card in the *ngFor loop.

+**************
+ASSIGNMENT 5
+**************
+Changed the version in my package.json to 0.0.5

+Added a component into my  application called CreateContent and add this component to the top of my ContentList.

+n this new component, added an input field for all the necessary fields to make a piece of content, including the ID, followed by a button. also added, When the button is clicked, send the new content item up from the CreateContent component to the ContentList using the promise pattern.
+When the new piece of content is successfully sent from the CreateContent component using that pattern, the resolved promise should invoke a success function that will add a message to the console saying the addition is successful, along with the title of the content, and the input fields in the CreateContent's html file should be cleared of their current values. and also added , When the ContentList receives the new content item, display the new item on the ContentList using my preexisting *ngFor's that still have the pipes operating on them.

+added condition,If the content fails to be added  the resulting rejected promise should display an error message, in bolded red text, under the submit button stating that the content failed to be added.
+When the content is successfully submitted after a failed attempt, the error message should also be cleared.

+: Using  this promise seted  to also do error checking for required fields (based on the required properties of my Content interface).
+If a required field is not submitted, reject the promise, do not try to emit the content, and display the an error message, in red, saying the user must try to create the content again with the required fields filled in.